frappe/gantt/README.md

 - `upper_text` (date format string _or_ function) - the format for text in upper header.
 Blank string for none.
 The function takes in `currentDate`, `previousDate`, and `lang`, and should return a string.
 - `upper_text_frequency` (number) - how often the upper text has a value.
 Utilized in internal calculation to improve performance.
 - `thick_line` (function) - takes in `currentDate`, returns Boolean determining whether the line for that date should be thicker than the others.
+- `dow_force_start` (number) - if you want the chart to start on a specific day of the week, add this property and the desired value (0 for Sunday, 1 for Monday, 2 for Tuesday, ..., 6 for Saturday).
+The start date will then be moved backward from 0 to 6 days depending on the initial calculated start date and your input value).

 Three other options allow you to override general configuration for this view mode alone:
 - `date_format`